tylertitsworth/5th-age-srd/Magic-Items/README.md

 ### One Size Fits

-Magic items shape themselves to suit the person who has given them their chakra.
+Magic items shape themselves to suit the person who created them.

 ---